cian-chambliss-personal/genTile/README.md

 genTile draws inspiration from the  [markdown definition], the  [xpm format] , and from old school game designs done on graph paper, as well as custom dungeon & dragons campaigns.

+Though the top level assumption is a top-down game, the markup language can handle elevations as well, so defining a platformer/side-scrollers should be possible (i.e. the super mario world games, the world selector is a top-down map, the levels are all in elevation).

 This is a first draft, and there are numerous omissions (like material and character generation).

 # Types

 Types for expanses start with a hash (#) character.
-Examples would be grassland, sand, stone, pavers.
+Examples would be grassland, sanddunes, rock, paved.  (note - a later draft will probably cover rules for generation of objects , subexpanses and features within an expanse)

 Types for features start with a exclamation mark (!).
 Example features are roads, paths, walls, streams, bridges and walkways, as well as routes used by AI to patrol.

 Types for objects start with alphabetic character.
-Examples are trees, rocks, goblins etc.
+Examples are individual trees, rocks, goblins etc.

 Types are defined as the name, followed by a '=' followed by a curly brace, with Json definition to a matching end curly brace '}'.